kikidawson/CV/README.md

 ## Experience

-**Company Name** (start-date to end-date)
+**Heritage Independent Living** (January 2019 to October 2020)
-_Your job title_
+Consultant

-- Any experience relevent to software development
+- This was an admin heavy role due to the unsuitability of the company's CRM.
+I spent hours thinking of ways to make improve productivity by making the CRM better.

-**Company Name** (start-date to end-date)
+**Casino Gold** (September 2016 to November 2017)
-_Your job title_
+Manager

-- Any experience relevent to software development
+- After this job I decided that I will never again accept a job for a company or product I don't believe in.
+I didn't feel proud that I'd increased takings during my time manager as I knew this meant my customers were gambling more.

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill